-Windows 8.1, and Windows Phone 8.1 are preemptive multitasking, multiprocessor, and multi-user operating systems.
+Windows 8.1 is a preemptive multitasking, multiprocessor, and multi-user operating system.
 In general, operating systems provide users with a convenient interface to manage underlying hardware.
 They control the allocation and manage computing resources such as processors, memory, and Input/Output (I/O) devices.
-Windows 8.1 and Windows Phone 8.1, collectively referred to as Windows, expand these basic operating system capabilities to controlling the allocation and managing higher level IT resources such as security principals (user or machine accounts), files, printing objects, services, window station, desktops, cryptographic keys, network ports traffic, directory objects, and web content.
+Windows expands these basic operating system capabilities to controlling the allocation and managing higher level IT resources such as security principals (user or machine accounts), files, printing objects, services, window station, desktops, cryptographic keys, network ports traffic, directory objects, and web content.
 Multi-user operating systems such as Windows keep track of which user is using which resource, grant resource requests, account for resource usage, and mediate conflicting requests from different programs and users.